Learn about many of the available medications in our database.

 Oxcarbazepine belongs to the group of medications known as antiepileptics.
-It is used to control epilepsy in adults and children over 6 years of age.
+It is used to control epilepsy for adults and children over 6 years of age.
 It is used alone or in combination with other medications for a particular type of epilepsy called partial seizures.

 Seizures are caused by the uncontrolled spreading of electrical activity across the brain.
 Oxcarbazepine works by controlling this electrical activity.